Fully Automatic Neural Network Reduction for Formal Verification: Preliminaries

-Linear layers can be computed exactly using zonotopes~\cite{girard2005reachability}, however, nonlinear layers introduce over-approximations.
-We refer to~\cite[Sec.
-3]{singh2018fast} for a detailed explanation, the main steps are as follows and are visualized in~\cref{fig:nonlinear-main-steps}: For each nonlinear layer, we iterate over all neurons $i$ in the current layer by projecting the input set $\mathcal{H}_{k-1}$ onto its $i$-th dimension (step 1) and determine the input bounds using \cref{prop:interval-enclosure} (step 2).
-We then find a linear approximation polynomial within the input bounds via regression~\cite[Sec.
-3]{bishop2006pattern} (step 3).
-A key challenge is bounding the approximation error (step 4): For piece-wise linear activation functions, e.g.\ ReLU, we can compute the approximation error exactly using the extreme points of the difference between the approximation polynomial and each linear segment.
-For other activation functions, e.g.\ sigmoid, the approximation error can be determined by sampling evenly within the input bounds and bounding the approximation error between two points via global bounds of the derivative.
-Finally, we evaluate $\mathcal{H}_{k-1(i)}$ on the polynomial (step 5) and add the approximation error as an additional generator (step 6, \cref{prop:zonotope-interval-addition}).
+While zonotopes can be propagated through linear layers exactly~\citep{girard2005reachability}, the propagation through nonlinear layers has to be outer-approximative to ensure soundness.
+The main steps to enclose the output of nonlinear layers are illustrated in \cref{fig:nonlinear-main-steps}: For each nonlinear layer, we iterate over all neurons $i$ in the current layer by projecting the input set $\hiddenSet_{k-1}$ onto its $i$-th dimension (Step~1) and determining the input bounds using \cref{prop:interval-enclosure} (Step~2).
+We then find an approximating linear function within the input bounds~\citep[Sec.
+3]{bishop2006pattern} (Step~3).
+Crucially, soundness is ensured by bounding the approximation error (Step~4).
+Finally, we apply the linear transformation on $\hiddenSet_{k-1(i)}$ to approximate the nonlinear layer (Step~5) and enclose the activation function using the approximation error (Step~6; \cref{prop:zonotope-interval-addition}).
+Thus, by propagating a given input set $\inputSet$ through all layers of a neural network and enclosing their output sets using \cref{prop:image-enclosure}, we can enclose the exact output set of the entire network by $\outputSet = \hiddenSet_\numLayers \supseteq \outputSetExact = \NN(\inputSet)$.